You ask it, we have it answered!

 Protecting beneficiaries with special needs

-One way to protect the inheritance of a dependant with special needs is with a provider’s trust.
-This trust holds all the assets in your estate and allocates them to care for your special needs dependant.
+One way to protect the inheritance of a dependent with special needs is with a provider’s trust.
+This holds all the assets in your estate and allocates them to care for your special needs dependent.
 Appointing professional trustees or trusted individuals ensures proper management and adherence to your wishes.

 When establishing a special trust, it is essential to consider the fees associated with trusteeship.
 Some institutions charge upfront fees, but Capital Legacy, for example, offers a more affordable option with an annual fee of 0.75% on the capital.